garethredfern/laravelvue-spa/content/en/hosting.md

 ### Netlify

 Netlify will be used to host the main SPA and control the DNS for both the API and SPA.
 It’s free to set up an account and host a starter project.
-Once you are logged in click on the “New site from Git” button and link up your repository from Github.
+Once you are logged in click on the “New site from Git” button and link up your repository from GitHub.
 Follow the 3 step on screen instructions and when you get to the basic build settings make sure you click on “show advanced”, add a new variable:

 ![](https://res.cloudinary.com/redfern-web/image/upload/v1610348790/laravelvue-spa/netlify-env.png)